SeaQL/sea-query/README.md

 1. Parameter bindings

 One of the headaches when using raw SQL is parameter binding.
-With SeaQuery you can:
+With SeaQuery you can inject parameters right alongside the expression, and the $N sequencing will be handled for you.
+No more "off by one" errors!

 ```rust
 assert_eq!(